Neuropathy

 Insomnia

-The heart manages the Qi in all other organs, and is in charge of our mental activities.
+The heart is believed to manage the Qi in all other organs, and in charge of our mental activities.
 Governing the mind is one of the heart’s roles.
 When the heart lacks blood, we feel restless.

 Whilst treating the correctly identified cause is important, your daily habits may be what is preventing you from getting a good night’s sleep.
 Such habits should be reformed first so that our body recovers its natural rhythm and maintain good quality sleeps.